Career Overview

 - Estimate costs of materials, labour and equipment for projects based on contract bids, quotes, schematic drawings and specifications

-- Establish and maintain tender process
+- Establish and maintain the tender process

 - Prepare and maintain a list of suppliers, contractors and subcontractors